andrew-alarcon17/Covid_19_Analysis/README.md

 Considering there was no cure for the virus at this time, it would make sense that the global recovery rate is much lower than the amount of confirmed cases.

+## Conclusion

+Based on the visualizations above, you can clearly see that the U.S. is on course to becoming a majorly affected country by the virus in the entire world.
+The confirmed cases are already number 1 in the world, and the death toll will only continue to rise.